rust-stuco/lectures/week6/modules_testing.md

 <!--
-The reason this is idiomatic is because you generally shouldn't have multiple different types that are named exactly the same.
-If you do have that, you need to bring in the types relative to their parent modules anyways.
+The reason this is idiomatic is because you generally shouldn't have multiple different types that are named exactly the same, and types are usually defined elsewhere anyways.
+If you do have types that have identical names, you need to bring in the types relative to their parent modules anyways.
 -->